 Innovation In A World On Fire

 But really, you know something seriously needs to change.
 The metrics aren't improving.
 Executing your backlog won't magically produce breakthrough results.
-You're stuck.
+You feel stuck.
 You can't stop delivering.
 You can't add resources.
 Your folks can't work harder.

 WTF is Innovation, Anyway